v-susbo/azure-stack-docs/azure-stack/aks-hci/overview.md

 Azure Kubernetes Service simplifies the process of setting up Kubernetes on Azure Stack HCI and includes the following features:

-- A Windows Admin Center wizard for setting up Kubernetes and its dependencies (such as kubeadm, kubelet, kubectl, and a Pod network add-on)
+- A Windows Admin Center wizard for setting up Kubernetes and its dependencies (such as kubeadm, kubelet, kubectl, and a pod network add-on)
 - A Windows Admin Center wizard for creating Kubernetes clusters to run your containerized applications
 - PowerShell cmdlets for setting up Kubernetes and creating Kubernetes clusters, in case you'd rather script the host setup and Kubernetes cluster creation